Johnson-MintyC/TicTacToe-Project/readme.md

 ## How the AI Works

-The AI will actively go for _Wins_ when presented, _Block_ the player if they are close to winning and _choose a square_ when none of those are available.
+The AI will currently actively go for _Wins_ when presented, _Block_ the player if they are close to winning and _choose a square_ when none of those are available.

 ## Screenshots